 In this tab, configure mappings, that is, set correspondence between the project folders, the folders on the server to copy project files to, and the URL addresses to access the copied data on the server.
 The easiest way is to map the entire project root folder to a folder on the server.
 The project folder structure in this case will be repeated on the server, provided that you have selected the Create Empty directories checkbox in the Options dialog.
-For more details, see Configuring Synchronization with a Web Server and Customizing Upload/Download.
+For more details, see Configure synchronization with a Web server and Customize upload and download.

 The following terms are used in the context of synchronization between PhpStorm and servers:

 In the local server configuration, you do your development, then copy the sources to the server.